viktorpantushev/tsena/README.md

 ## Why should you care?
-You set the price, tsena mixed the ingredients.
+You have set the price, tsena mixed the ingredients.

 With similar properties to a wiz, tsena will change model sizes for
 * a quick read through your code